Introduction

 and /1.0/fetch

-, the API will return a JSON response with the metadata pertaining to both input and output images as well as a url
+return a JSON response, containing metadata for both input and output images, along with a url

 Binary Responses

-Optidash API also allows you to use binary responses.
-When enabled, the API will respond with a full binary representation of the resulting image and you can safely stream that response directly to disk.
-Any metadata pertaining to that API call will be transmitted in the response headers.
+The Optidash API also supports binary responses.
+If enabled, the API will deliver the final image in a binary format, which can be directly streamed to disk.
+Metadata related to the API call will be included in the response headers.

 Downloading Processed Images

-For every successful request, the API will provide a volatile URL of the resulting image that needs to be downloaded and served on your websites and applications.
-All images within the temporary storage are automatically and irreversibly deleted after 24 hours from the moment of their creation.
-A volatile image URL will look like the following:
+Upon a successful request, the API provides a temporary URL for the processed image, which must be downloaded for use on websites and applications.
+Note that images in temporary storage are automatically and permanently deleted after 24 hours from their creation time.
+A temporary image URL will resemble the following format:

 {